Stable CIDP, Twelve Weeks of Training, Zero Flares

 The traditional caution came from post-polio overwork-weakness theory and a handful of case reports.
 That extrapolation does not survive contact with CIDP data.

 A sedentary CIDP patient loses cardiorespiratory capacity on top of the neural deficit.
 Fatigue compounds.
 Falls risk compounds.
-The neurological disease is immunological.
-The deconditioning is trainer-addressable.
-Conflating them is a programming error.
+The neurological disease is immunological — the deconditioning is trainer-addressable, and conflating them is a programming error.

-This is the pattern Chiron, the AI head coach inside LIM, flags in the daily program review.
-When a CIDP client logs three consecutive sub-target walking days, the system pings before the strength numbers regress, not after.
+This is the pattern Chiron — our AI head coach — flags in the daily program review.
+When you log three consecutive sub-target walking days, the system pings you before your strength numbers regress, not after.

 Maintenance IVIG patients live in a predictable arc.
 Days 1 to 3 post-infusion can include headache and flu-like residue.
-Days 4 to 14 are the functional peak.
-The final 3 to 7 days before the next infusion are the wear-off window with returning weakness, documented in the strength-fluctuation literature on stable CIDP.
+Days 4 to 14 are your functional peak.
+The final 3 to 7 days before the next infusion are the wear-off window with returning weakness (Hughes et al, Brain 2008).

-Heavy loading belongs in the peak window.
-The wear-off window takes low-intensity work and technique practice.
-Not PR attempts.
+Your heavy loading belongs in the peak window.
+The wear-off window takes low-intensity work and technique practice — not PR attempts.

-For Diane on the MS-plus-CIDP file, that means two in-peak-window sessions on the days her morning steroid window is stable, and one active-recovery ride on the day after.
-Recumbent cycle over treadmill, because the fall-risk math on an ataxic patient with three orthopedic surgeries in the file is not a debate.
+For Diego, that means two in-peak sessions on the days his autonomic morning is stable and one active-recovery ride on the day after.
+Recumbent cycle over treadmill, because the fall-risk math on a sensory-ataxic patient is not a debate.

 This is what HERMES is built for.
-The research engine pulls 12,000 fitness and rehab papers a week, so the protocol updates the moment new evidence on demyelinating disease and exercise lands.
-The calendar bends to the cycle, not the other way around.
+HERMES — our research engine — scrapes 12,000 fitness and rehab papers a week so your protocol updates the moment new evidence on demyelinating disease and exercise lands.
+Your calendar bends to the infusion cycle, not the other way around.

-Neuropathy patients are routinely under-loaded because trainers confuse sensory ataxia with fragility.
+Neuropathy patients get under-loaded routinely because trainers confuse sensory ataxia with fragility.

 The Markvardsen protocol used 70 to 80 percent of 1RM, three sets, supervised, progressing every two weeks.
 That is not a gentle protocol.

 Knee extension, leg press, hip hinge, seated row, chest press, and a loaded carry that doubles as autonomic stress.
 Balance work goes at the end of the session.
-Proprioceptive training under fatigue is where falls get rehearsed.
+Proprioceptive training under fatigue is where you rehearse the falls you do not want.

 Cap at two resistance sessions per week on flare-risk weeks.
 Three on stable weeks.
-The daily AI program update worker rewrites the week the moment Diane's HealthKit logs a poor overnight, so a missed REM block does not quietly turn Tuesday's leg press into a face-plant.
+The daily AI program update worker rewrites your week the moment your HealthKit logs a poor overnight, so a missed REM (rapid eye movement) block does not quietly turn Tuesday's leg press into a face-plant.

 Myelin is lipid.
 Remyelination needs substrate.
-Alongside the neurologist's plan:
+Alongside your neurologist's plan:

 - Methylcobalamin 1,000 mcg sublingual, not cyanocobalamin

-- Methylfolate 400 to 800 mcg, not folic acid, to dodge the unmetabolized-folic-acid problem in MTHFR variants
+- Methylfolate 400-800 mcg, not folic acid, to dodge the unmetabolized-folic-acid issue in MTHFR (methylenetetrahydrofolate reductase) variants

 - D3 5,000 IU with K2 MK-7 100 mcg for regulatory T-cell function